 Students undertaking the 6-year medicine degree are eligible to apply for a maintenance loan for living costs, even when they already hold a qualification that is equivalent or higher in level of study.

 Graduate taught ELQ students will not be eligible for some forms of UK government support such as postgraduate masters loan funding.

-A status of ELQ will not impact on the level of fee you will be required to pay, unless you are classified as Home/EU for fees purposes and commenced an undergraduate programme of study between 2009/10 and 2011/12 or you are classified as either Home, EU or Islands for fee purposes and commenced a graduate taught programme of study in 2009/10 or 2010/11.
+A status of ELQ will not impact on the level of course fees you will be required to pay, unless you are classified as Home/EU for fees purposes and commenced an undergraduate programme of study between 2009/10 and 2011/12 or you are classified as either Home, EU or Islands for fee purposes and commenced a graduate taught programme of study in 2009/10 or 2010/11.

 Am I an ELQ student?

 You are an ELQ student if you are currently studying for a qualification of an equivalent or lower level to one you already hold.

 If you have studied for, but did not complete or were not awarded a qualification you should use your next highest qualification to do your calculations.
 If you hold an honorary degree (including the Oxbridge MA), this does not count as a relevant qualification when determining whether you are an ELQ student, you should use your other qualifications for your calculations.
 If you hold an MA from a Scottish institution where for historical reasons an MA is awarded instead of a BA and this is the highest qualification you hold, please use the Bachelor's degree group (Group 1) for your calculations.
 If you have completed an integrated undergraduate Master's degree (typically four or five years in length), for undergraduate government funding purposes it is considered equivalent to a Bachelor's degree.

 Step 1: Identify the group(s) of your current qualification(s).

 Step 2: Identify the group of the qualification you are now studying.

 Step 3: Compare the group numbers.